sat-utils/sat-api/README.md

 ```

 You should also go the APIGateway console, select the sat-api, click on the Binary Support menu on the left and then add `'*'` as the Binary media type.

-You can find the API's url in your ApiGateway service page.
-To populate elasticsearch, go to CloudWatch/rules and activate the landsat and sentinel scheduled events.
-This will run the updater every 12 hours.

-If you make changes to the source code, use command below to update with CloudFormation:

-    $ kes cf update

 ## API Usage Examples